ajitagupta/howtoacethebehavioralinterview/README.md

 ## I) You
 ### 1. Background
 As an introduction, learn to narrate a different version of your CV and career path.
 - Where do you come from?
-Talk about your country of origin, current residence, educational background and how you are different.
 - What motivated you to study course Y?
-E.g. peer group, opportunities, interest, role model.
 - What were your most important career decisions?
-E.g. Postgraduation, first job, first client, entrepreneurship, Ph.D., MBA.
 - What is your level of proficiency in technology T, programming language L and consulting for industry I?
 Do you have any relevant certifications?
 Don't sell yourself short here.
 Describe your area of excellence.
 - What do you do in your free time?

+Example:
+> My name is Ajita Gupta.
+I am originally from India, but I have grown up in Zurich and have been living in Switzerland for 22 years.
+I did my Matura at Kantonsschule Oerlikon in Mathematics and Physics.
+>M

 Mention low lights and highlights at each stage of your career.
 Present yourself as a self-effacing, intelligent, hard-working, solid, confident and driven person whom the team can trust and who fits into company culture.
 Now let the company representative(s) do the same about him- / herself and tell you a bit about the role you applied for.